 You already know that you can make seafood and red meat in your pellet smoker, but did you know that you can also make classic fried chicken too?
 Classic southern fried chicken is a staple in many homes.
 It has a nice and crispy exterior that you bite through to get to the moist and juicy chicken inside.

 Though you can make fried chicken in your oven or on the stove, you need to keep a watchful eye on the meat to make sure it doesn’t burn.
 We offer an alternative to the traditional recipe that you use, which calls for smoking the chicken first.
 You can also pick up some tips on making the best-fried chicken possible.

-Our recipe calls for whole chickens, which most stores call fryer chickens.
+Our recipe calls for whole chickens, which, if you know your chicken, then what we need is what stores a fryer chicken.
 We smoke the chicken whole and then break it down before coating it and transforming the pieces into fried chicken.
 If you want to save time, you can opt for chicken pieces.
 You’ll want to make sure that you have enough legs, wings, thighs and breasts to feed your whole crew.